boazca/hilan-parser/README.md

 # Hilan Parser

-This tool creates a spreadsheet out of all your Hilan payslips
+This tool downloads all your Hilan payslips and creates a spreadsheet out of them.

 ## How To Run

-Download the project, open it in you favourite IDE and Run `Main.scala`.
+Download the project, open it in your favorite IDE and Run `Main.scala`.
 \* Java 8 and Scala 11 is required

 Or

-Download the fat jar and run it with `java -jar pdfparser-assembly-1.0.jar`
+Download the fat jar and run it from the shell with `java -jar pdfparser-assembly-1.0.jar`.

 ### GUI
 1. Run without arguments